splanck/vc/docs/optimization.md

 Dead code elimination scans the instruction stream and removes operations that have no side effects and whose results are never referenced.

+Pointers declared with the `restrict` qualifier participate in a simple alias analysis.
+Loads through restrict-qualified pointers are treated as pure operations and may be merged by the common subexpression pass.
+Stores through such pointers no longer invalidate cached values of unrelated objects, allowing more aggressive propagation.

 All optimizations are enabled by default.
 Constant folding and dead code elimination may be toggled from the command line: